 Key Resources/Downloads for Watershed Watch – click here to download

 Programs for adult stewards can also be tailored to specific interests and site conditions in New Mexico.
 For a information and cost estimate please contact email@example.com.

 Funding for the New Mexico Watershed Watch program is provided by:

-Youth for a Safe Water & Climate Future engages youth in watershed and energy policy issues since 2003 and has been sustained by the support of the Bosque School and the Goodman Youth Leadership Project at the Black Institute.
-We bring over 120 youth each year to the NM Legislature to speak to their legislators about issues they care about, including securing a safe water and climate future.
-We also focus on policy on local, federal and international levels.
+Youth for a Safe Water & Climate Future engages youth in watershed and energy policy issues since 2003 and has been sustained by the support of the Bosque School, Goodman Youth Leadership Project at the Black Institute, and the McCune Foundation.
+We bring over 130 youth each year to the NM Legislature to speak to their legislators about issues they care about, including securing a safe water and climate future.
+We also focus on advancing good policy on the local, state, federal and international levels.
 The next statewide gathering — Wednesday, Febuary 13, 2019 in Santa Fe.

 Please know that the goal of the program is to engage youth in finding and expressing their own voices on water, climate, land and water issues.
 We ask that each student pick an issue and contact their legislator via letter and, if possible, in person on that issue.
 River Source will share information on some of the issues and legislation but it is ultimately up to the students to chose what they advocate for their water and climate future.

 - Prepare 2 or 3 questions to ask policy makers at the 10-12am forum on January 31st on water, energy and environmental issues.

 - Find who are their local Senate and House representatives, how to reach them by phone, email and their office locations in the legislature.

 - Research what bills their representatives have introduced and/or sponsored (signed on to an already introduced bill) both related to water and not related to water.